 Semen sample showing leucocytes with ingested sperm head

-Semen sample showing RBCs/ blood in semen sample
+Semen sample showing RBCs/ blood in the semen sample

-For more detailed information visit best IVF centre in Mumbai
+For more detailed information visit the best IVF centre in Mumbai

 Who Requires ICSI?